Resurrection review header image

 Cinematography: Wyatt Garfield

-What you learn by piecing together how Margaret acts and what little she is willing to divulge and state is that David is a man whom she had a relationship with at one stage and one that she doesn’t have any fond memories.
-The glass shattering and triggering moment of just spotting him metres ahead of her, even if he’s unbeknownst of her being in the room, shows this is a man who’s done true damage to Margaret.
+What you learn by piecing together how Margaret acts and what little she is willing to divulge and state is that David is a man whom she had a relationship with at one stage and one that she doesn’t have any fond memories of.
+The glass-shattering and triggering moment of just spotting him metres ahead of her, even if he’s unbeknownst to her being in the room, shows this is a man who’s done true damage to Margaret.
 Resurrection isn’t in a rush to explain their relationship or what exactly David did, but you don’t need to know to understand, thanks to the fantastic performance from Rebecca Hall.

 In a role that surely wasn’t easy to inhabit, Hall shows at every stage the fear building within Margaret and the growing sense of dread around what David could do to tear her life apart.
 She becomes irrational, and when she eventually confronts David, Hall’s performance is met with an equally brilliant yet disgusting performance from Tim Roth.
 He doesn’t have to say much; a lot of it is subtle delivery of his lines as a man who thinks he’s got Margaret still wrapped around his finger.